 If you’re expecting to camp on your computer to get some work done, there’s no wifi.
 You’ll have to talk to people (or tether) instead.
 It also gets busy on weekends with a bit of a wait.

 Coffee by Design

 Coffee by Design is a Portland staple and another great place to get your caffeine fix.
 They have some of the best cold-brew in town.
-The home base/roasting operation is the location on Diamond Street – when you get your coffee you can see the roasting operation through the glass, which is pretty cool.
+The home base/roasting operation is the location on Diamond Street in East Bayside (see the Portland neighborhood guide for more info) – when you get your coffee you can see the roasting operation through the glass, which is pretty cool.
 I’ve never had any trouble with wifi at any of their locations either, which is a plus if you work from a computer.